Suicide

 Depaul UK

-Concerns summary Hostel staff failed to re-contact the crisis team despite a resident's deterioration, lacked meaningful engagement, and did not perform consistent welfare checks.
+Concerns summary (AI summary) Hostel staff failed to re-contact the crisis team despite a resident's deterioration, lacked meaningful engagement, and did not perform consistent welfare checks.
 Inadequate self-harm training and a chaotic culture contributed to missed opportunities for intervention.

 Elizabeth Watson